-port-security xx learn-mode configured action send-alarm

-linkUp/Lindown traps are enabled by default so we disable them and enable Port Security only.
+port-security xx learn-mode configured action send-alarm where xx stands for the interface index linkUp/Lindown traps are enabled by default so we disable them and enable Port Security only.
 On 2500's, we need to secure bogus MAC addresses on ports in order for the switch to send a trap when a new MAC appears on a port.

+'''

 snmp-server community "public" Unrestricted

 snmp-server host 192.168.1.5 "public" Not-INFO

 no snmp-server enable traps link-change 1-26

+'''